RISE-Remote-Intranet-School-Environment/RISE-Syllabus/README.md

 The resulting OpenAPI schema is in [schema.yaml][open-api-schema].

-With the schema generated from Swagger UI, we host our API documentation online using [Stoplight][stoplight].
+With the schema generated, we host our API documentation online using [Stoplight][stoplight].
 The documentation is available at [API online documentation][api-documentation].

 <!-- Internal file links -->
 [open-api-schema]: ./schema.yaml